OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ###### Zipalign

 The `zipalign` tool should always be used to align the APK file before distribution.
-This tool aligns all uncompressed data (such as images, raw files, and 4-byte boundaries) within the APK  that helps improve memory management during app run time. zipalign must be used before the APK file is signed with apksigner.
+This tool aligns all uncompressed data (such as images, raw files, and 4-byte boundaries) within the APK that helps improve memory management during app run time.

+> Zipalign must be used before the APK file is signed with apksigner.

 #### Publishing Process